MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 # Transport Layer Security (TLS) registry settings

->Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows 10
+>Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows Server 2016, Windows 10

 This reference topic for the IT professional contains supported registry setting information for the Windows implementation of the Transport Layer Security (TLS) protocol and the Secure Sockets Layer (SSL) protocol through the Schannel Security Support Provider (SSP).
 The registry subkeys and entries covered in this topic help you administer and troubleshoot the Schannel SSP, specifically the TLS and SSL protocols.